 The Department of Defense Item Unique Identification (IUID) Registry

-The U.S. Department of Defense implements standards that require contractors and suppliers to apply a unique identifier to most tangible goods.
-The framework provided by these standards allows the DoD to efficiently acquire, track, maintain, and deploy the entire population of key assets by giving them visibility into an item’s lifecycle history.
+The U.S. Department of Defense implements standards that require contractors and suppliers to apply a unique identifier in the form of a 2D barcode to qualifying items such as government property.
+The framework provided by these standards allows the DoD to efficiently acquire, track, maintain, and deploy assets by leveraging a unique identifier which provides visibility into an item’s current state of readiness.

-The major goal of the Department of Defense Item Unique Identification (IUID) Registry is to not only improve the quality of supply chain logistical data, but also the speed at which that data can be accessed.
-The Registry provides a clear chain regarding a particular item’s chain of custody throughout the world, but offers the ability to uniquely identify that item and separate it from every other item (either similar or dissimilar) in existence at any given time.
+A goal of the Department of Defense Item Unique Identification (IUID) Registry is to not only improve the quality of asset data but also the accessibility of the data.
+The Registry provides a repository for data regarding a particular item’s chain of custody throughout the world, but offers the ability to uniquely identify that item and separate it from every other item (either similar or dissimilar) in existence at any given time.

 According to the Department of Defense, items that are submitted to the IUID Registry are those that meet the following criteria: